 A few examples of regional carriers are OnTrac, LaserShip, and GSO.
 If you’ve ever ordered anything online, there’s a good chance that a regional carrier brought it to your door!
 For instance, Lasership handles the majority of last-mile delivery for Amazon parcels in the Northeast part of the United States.

-Why You Should Consider Using One for Your Business
+Why You Should Consider Using a Regional Shipping Carrier for Your Business

 There are three main benefits that regional carriers offer over the major shipping companies: lower costs, faster delivery timeframes, and more flexibility for your customers.
 Here’s a little blurb about each one of those points: